TopBiketoursPortugal/TopBikeToursPortugal/content/posts/exploring-portugal-by-electric-bike-a-modern-adventure.en.md

 featuredImagePosition: center center
 meta:
   language: EN
-  title: "Exploring Portugal by electric bike: a modern adventure"
+  title: Exploring Portugal by Electric Bike with Top Bike Tours
   description: >
-    Discover the diversity of Portugal on bike tours with electric bikes.
-    Connect with culture and nature in a sustainable way.
-Explore Lisbon by electric bike.
+    Discover the diversity of Portugal on electric bike tours with Top Bike Tours.
+Connect with culture and nature of Lisbon in a sustainable way.
   robots: INDEX
 languagePages:
   - language: pt